javiermunooz/ColourPalette/README.md

 ## How to start 🚀

-_Naturally, first thing you need to do is cloning this repository!_
+_Naturally, first thing you need to do is clone this repository!_

 ```
 git clone https://github.com/javiermunooz/ColourPalette.git